top of page

 Wax Removal

-Although the ear is naturally “self‑cleaning,” excessive earwax buildup can cause discomfort, hearing difficulties, tinnitus, infections, and interference with hearing aids, making professional removal important.
+The ear is naturally “self‑cleaning,” but too much wax can cause discomfort, hearing loss, tinnitus, infections, and issues with hearing aids — so gentle removal is sometimes needed.

 Attempting to remove earwax with improper tools or techniques can cause serious injury to the delicate ear canal or eardrum.
 For safe and effective care, it’s best to seek assistance from a trained healthcare professional who can examine your ears and remove the wax with precision and care—just like we do at Hear Safe Solutions.